-The opening hours are as follows since the 1st November (they may be altered according to changing circumstances; we shall keep you up to date on any changes through this website and social media).
+The opening hours are as follows since the 1st of December (they may be altered according to changing circumstances; we shall keep you up to date on any changes through this website and social media).

 Our newest store in Lisbon—the second one in Chiado—opened in 2016 and focuses on household products: embroideries, crockery, blankets… It is recognised for its personalised, composed and diligent service.
 Over the last 4 years we turned customers into friends, we established a regular customer base and we became a (even greater) reference in the neighbourhood.